Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/topics/satisfactory-updates/pending/satisfactory-update-4.md

 * [Q&A: Will Update 4 be disruptive enough that players will want to start from scratch?](../../../transcriptions/yt-PuTEiefcHnU.md) https://www.youtube.com/watch?v=PuTEiefcHnU
 * [Q&A: Is there a date targeted?](../../../transcriptions/yt-czUkb31M3co.md) https://www.youtube.com/watch?v=czUkb31M3co

-# January 22nd, 2021 Livestream
+# January 22nd, 2021 Community Highlights
 * Q&A: When is update 4!!!!! https://satisfactory.gamepedia.com/File:January_22nd,_2021_Instagram_AMA_-_When_is_Update_4.mp4

 # August 25th, 2020 Livestream